Key Takeaways

 In China, vegetarianism has long been associated with Buddhism and Taoism.

 In fact, many temples across the country today also double as vegetarian or even vegan restaurants and are open to the public for dining.
-If you’re unsure of where to find reliable vegetarian grub, consider heading to a local Buddhist temple for your next meal.
+If you're unsure of where to find reliable vegetarian grub, consider heading to a local Buddhist temple for your next meal — and don't miss the chance to enjoy a pot of Chinese tea alongside it, another tradition deeply rooted in temple culture.

-Interestingly, many Chinese people who typically consume meat choose to refrain from animal products on certain dates, including the first and fifteenth days of each lunar month, as well as the first day of the lunar new year, a custom rooted in Chinese Buddhism and related folk beliefs.
+Interestingly, many Chinese people who typically consume meat choose to refrain from animal products on certain dates, including the first and fifteenth days of each lunar month on the Chinese calendar, as well as the first day of the lunar new year, a custom rooted in Chinese Buddhism and related folk beliefs.

 buddhist man getting food at a vegetarian buffet